mnhnam/rag-ai-chatbot-with-langchain4j/README.md

 # RAG AI Chatbot with LangChain4j

-A Spring Boot-based Retrieval-Augmented Generation (RAG) chatbot application using LangChain4j, OpenAI LLM, and PostgreSQL with pgvector for vector storage.
+A Spring Boot-based Retrieval-Augmented Generation (RAG) chatbot application using LangChain4j, Google Gemini LLM, and PostgreSQL with pgvector for vector storage.

 ## Prerequisites

 - **Java 21** or higher
 - **Maven 3.6+** (or use the included Maven wrapper)
 - **Docker and Docker Compose** (for PostgreSQL with pgvector)
-- **OpenAI API Key** (for LLM and embedding models)
+- **Google Gemini API Key** (for LLM and embedding models)
-  - GPT-4.1 Mini model (`gpt-4.1-mini`) for chat
+  - Gemini 1.5 Pro model (`gemini-2.5-flash`) for chat
-  - Text Embedding 3 Large  model (`text-embedding-3-large`) for embeddings
+  - Text Embedding 004 model (`text-embedding-004`) for embeddings

 ## Project Structure